3dmg/AndroidStudioSandbox/README.md

 AndroidStudioSandbox
 ====================

-Android Studio testing
+Start with Android Studio
-and Android L and Wear sandbox
+Testing the Android Studio, the new Android L and Android Wear features.